History, tourist information, and nearby accommodation

 The Abbey Church

-While the ruinous monastic buildings are under the care of Historic Scotland, the church is an active lace of worship.
+While the ruinous monastic buildings are under the care of Historic Scotland, the church is an active place of worship.
 It is well worth seeing for its array of historic memorials and medieval carvings.
 In the graveyard are numerous gravestones showing trade symbols for occupations like sailor, butcher, and baker.

 You can also see the gravestone of Colour Sergeant Stewart McPherson, a native of Culross who received a Victoria Cross for his service at the Siege of Lucknow in 1857.